-Suspension from school is a severe penalty, which may be imposed only upon students who are insubordinate, disorderly, violent or disruptive, or whose conduct otherwise endangers the safety, morals, health or welfare of others.
+Suspension from school is a severe penalty, which may be imposed only upon students who are insubordinate, disorderly, violent, disruptive, or whose conduct otherwise endangers the safety, morals, health or welfare of others.

-The Board retains its authority to suspend students, but places primary responsibility for the suspension of students with the Superintendent and the Building Principals.
+The Board retains its authority to suspend students, but places primary responsibility for the suspension of students with the superintendent and the building principals.

-Any staff member may recommend to the Superintendent or the Principal that a student be suspended.
-All staff members must immediately report and refer a violent student to the Principal or the Superintendent for a violation of the Code of Conduct.
+Any staff member may recommend to the superintendent or the principal that a student be suspended.
+All staff members must immediately report and refer a violent student to the principal or the superintendent for a violation of the Code of Conduct.
 All recommendations and referrals shall be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
 In such cases a written report is to be prepared as soon as possible by the staff member recommending the suspension.

-The Superintendent or Principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.
+The superintendent or principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.

-a.
 Short term (five days or less) suspension from school

-When the Superintendent or Principal (referred to as the "suspending authority") proposes to suspend a student charged with misconduct for five days or less pursuant to Education Law § 3214(3), the suspending authority must immediately notify the student orally.
+When the superintendent or principal (referred to as the "suspending authority") proposes to suspend a student charged with misconduct for five days or less pursuant to Education Law § 3214(3), the suspending authority must immediately notify the student orally.
 If the student denies the misconduct, the suspending authority must provide an explanation of the basis for the proposed suspension.
-The suspending authority must also notify the student's parent or legal guardian in writing at the last known address of the parents that the student will be suspended from school.
-The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours if the decision is to propose suspension.
-Where possible, notice should also be provided by telephone if Cortland Enlarged City School District has been provided with a telephone number(s) for the purpose of contacting the parent or legal guardian.
+The suspending authority must also notify the student's caregiver in writing at the last known address of the caregivers that the student will be suspended from school.
+The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours if the decision is to propose suspension; this may include email.
+Where possible, notice should also be provided by telephone if Cortland Enlarged City School District has been provided with a telephone number(s) for the purpose of contacting the caregiver.

-The notice shall provide a description of the charges against the student and the incident for which suspension is proposed and shall inform the parent or legal guardian of the right to request an immediate informal conference with the Principal.
-Both the notice and informal conference shall be in the dominant language or mode of communication used by the parent or legal guardian.
-At the conference, the parent or legal guardian shall be permitted to ask questions of complaining witnesses under such procedures as the Principal may establish.
+The notice shall provide a description of the charges against the student, the incident for which suspension is proposed and inform the caregiver of the right to request an immediate informal conference with the principal.
+Both the notice and informal conference shall be in the primary language or mode of communication used by the caregiver.
+At the conference, the caregiver shall be permitted to ask questions of complaining witnesses under such procedures as the principal may establish.